-Content editing¶
+Content Editing

-using the navigation buttons in the header area
+Use the navigation buttons in the header area

-selecting a section from the index list
+Choose a section from the index list

-Renaming the Section¶
+Renaming the Section

-Writing content¶
+Writing Content

 Write content in the main content area.

-You can also set hotkeys for a range of commonly used editing functions.
+Set hotkeys for commonly used editing functions:

 Bold selected text